joelparkerhenderson/wordbooks/pages/program-evaluation-and-review-technique/index.md

 # Program Evaluation and Review Technique (PERT)

 Program Evaluation and Review Technique (PERT) is a project management tool used to estimate the time required to complete a project.
-The PERT technique is based on the Critical Path Method (CPM), which is a method for identifying the longest path through a project network.
+PERT is based on the Critical Path Method (CPM), which identifies the longest path of a project.
 PERT uses a probabilistic approach to estimate project completion time, taking into account the uncertainty and variability of individual tasks.

 PERT involves the following steps: